jeromepaul/jForest/README.md

 * The documentation of the *R package* is available <a href="http://jeromepaul.github.io/jForest/R-manual/jForest-manual.pdf" target="_blank">here</a>.

 ## Copyright and License
-Copyright © 2010-2015, Université catholique de Louvain, Belgium - UCL All rights reserved.
+Copyright © 2010-2015, Université catholique de Louvain, Belgium - UCL.
+All rights reserved.

 jForest has been developed by <a href="http://jeromepaul.be/" target="_blank">Jérôme Paul</a> (<a href="http://uclouvain.be/mlg" target="_blank">Machine Learning Group (MLG)</a> - <a href="http://www.uclouvain.be/en-icteam.html" target="_blank">Institute of Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM)</a>) for the <a href="http://www.uclouvain.be" target="_blank">Université catholique de Louvain (UCL)</a>.